simonagren/simonagren.github.io/content/posts/2021-05-01--pnpps-consent-auth/index.md

 ![pnppsauth](./pnppsauth.png)

 When it comes to authentication in PnP Powershell, the team have done great work providing a variety of options.
 The authentication has changed a little and now requires an Azure AD Application registration.
-You could either create an application registration on use the built in option.
+You could either create an application registration or use the default option.
 In order to make life easier for you, PnP PowerShell (and Microsoft CLI) defaults to using `PnP Management Shell`.
 What is PnP Management Shell?

 > IMPORTANT!: If you haven't already upgraded from the legacy PnP PowerShell module you can follow  <a href="https://pnp.github.io/powershell/articles/installation.html" target="_blank">this instruction</a>